3.1.12: Orientate Element

 The local coordinate system affects the direction of locally defined loads and the orientation of the element’s cross section.
 Use the “Orientate Beam”-component to set the local coordinate system (see fig. 3.1.14.1):

-1. “Flow-through”: Plug it in between a “LineToBeam”- and an “Assemble”-component.
-The changes will be applied to all beam elements which pass through it.
-In case of shell elements the output is “Null”.
+Flow-through: Plug it between a “LineToBeam” component and an “Assemble” component.
+The changes will be applied to all beam elements passing through it.
+For shell elements, the output is “Null”.

-2. “Agent”: Specify beams by identifier via input “BeamId” and plug the resulting beam-agent directly into the “Elem”-input of the “Assemble”-component.
-This method allows to harness the power of regular expressions for selecting elements (see section 3.1.15).
+Agent: Specify beams by identifier via the “BeamId” input and plug the resulting beam agent directly into the “Elem” input of the “Assemble” component.
+This method allows for the use of regular expressions to select elements (see section 3.1.13).

 For shells the default orientation of their local coordinate systems can be seen in fig. 3.1.14.2.
 The following convention applies: The local x-axis is parallel to the global x-direction unless the element normal is parallel to the global x-direction.
 In that case the local x-axis points in the global y-direction.
 The local z-axis is always perpendicular to the shell element and its orientation depends on the order of the vertices of the underlying mesh face: If the z-axis points towards ones nose, the order of the face vertices is counter-clockwise (See fig. 6.17 in [12] for an unforgettable way of remembering the right-hand rule of rotation.).